Skip to content

 4. Using Joulescope's python driver to sample power measurements during that time.

-It will do this twice, once for 96Mhz and another for 192Mhz.
+It will do this twice, once for Low Power clock mode and another for higher performance clock mode.

 Requirements